JAForbes/blog/posts/versality-of-array-methods.md

 The versatility of Array methods
 ================================

-#### Using array methods to replace conditionals, null checks and exception handling.
+**Using array methods to replace conditionals, null checks and exception handling.**

----

 Javascript arrays have some pretty useful helper methods.
 Usually we think of them as a handicapped Lodash or Ramda.
 Sure `map` and `reduce` is nice, but what about `_.uniq` or `_.difference` or `_.groupBy`.